 Zone V is applied to major park operation and administrative functions.
-The boathouse at Western Brook Pond is in Zone V. The Discovery Centre, Gateway Kiosk, and Administration buildings are outside the national park boundaries and therefore are not included in the zoning.
+There are no Zone V areas in the national park.

 Non-conforming Uses

 Due to considerations which were included in the Federal-Provincial Agreement to establish Gros Morne National Park, some zones support uses or activities that do not conform with the spirit and intentions of their zoning.